ndinanii/salesforce-nextgen-lead-management/business_solution/solution_document.md

 This phased approach transforms the lead leakage problem into a structured, implementable solution.
 By starting with deep problem understanding and user-centric requirements, we ensure the final system delivers tangible business value.
 The data model provides a scalable foundation, ready for development and testing.

 Next steps include prototyping the custom objects in Salesforce, implementing validation rules, and building the conversion process.
-This document serves as a blueprint for the development team, ensuring alignment and reducing rework.</content>
+This document serves as a blueprint for the development team, ensuring alignment and reducing rework.
-<parameter name="filePath">c:\Users\Wonga\Desktop\Career Roadmap\salesforce_projects\salesforce-nextgen-lead-management\business_solution\solution_document.md